baslr/graphql-aql-generator/README.md

 # sgq
-schema graphql query – query GraphQL with only a GraphQL IDL schema
+schema graphql query – query GraphQL with only a GraphQL IDL schema.

+Are you tired of writing GraphQL.js schema files?

+Then try `sgq`. `sgq` needs only a GraphQL IDL file and generates the GraphQL.js schema automatically.

 # Example